wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 == Description ==

-"custom-share-buttons-with-floating-sidebar" is the very simple plugin for add to floating social share buttons on your site.Even you can change the share buttons images if you wish!.
+"custom-share-buttons-with-floating-sidebar" is the very simple plugin for add to floating social share buttons on your site.

+Even you can change the share buttons images if you wish!.

-It's very simple plugin for share your site with your firends on Facebook,Twitter,Linkedin,Pinterest,Google+.
+Using this plugin you can easly share your website with your firends on Facebook,Twitter,Linkedin,Pinterest,Google+.

 There are not added any external JS files in this plugin so it's does not effect on your site speed as well.

 Live [demo](http://www.mrwebsolution.in/)